 The rust and the pitting have disappeared

-The most likely scenario is Merus:
+This seems most likely at Merus:

-– Not all apartments are occupied all year round.
+– Not all homes are occupied year-round.

 – Thus, no water flows for weeks or months.

 – Rust can form even in stainless steel pipes.

 – This rust is washed out during the next use and then collects on the horizontal pipes in the energy center.

 If this assumption is correct, then the rust particles on the stainless steel are the reason for the pitting in the stainless steel lines.

 Or probably it is a mixture of both reasons.
 The aggressive mixed water sits too long in unused lines, removes ions from the stainless steel, and rust develops.

 We have installed Merus rings on each of the two inlets into the house.
 As well as in the flow of the hot water circulation, as shown in the picture on the right.